 All information from the Bootstrap and Candidate-RP messages is kept in the above data structures.
-Further, those structures are used to keep various timers such as to timeout Candidate RPs or the current BSR.
-If the RP-set is changed after receiving a Bootstrap message, or after a timeout, the RpTable is updated accordingly.
+Further, those structures are used to keep various timers such as to timeout Candidate RPs or to timeout the current BSR.
+If the RP-Set is changed after receiving a Bootstrap message or after a timeout of an Candidate-RP, then the RpTable is updated accordingly.